Larry Myricks: Career

 Myricks was born in Clinton, Mississippi.
 A durable jumper, he first broke onto the track scene in 1976.
 While competing for Mississippi College, he was the NCAA Champion in the long jump.
-He followed that with a second place at the U. S. Olympic Trials, beating defending Olympic champion Randy Williams in the process.
+He followed that with a second place at the U.S. Olympic Trials, beating defending Olympic champion Randy Williams in the process.
 At the 1976 Olympics, he broke his foot while warming up for the final and was unable to compete.
 His teammates Arnie Robinson and Williams finished 1 and 2.
 The three American jumpers had been easily the top three jumpers in qualifying.

-In 1979 he won again the NCAA Championship, this time both indoors and outdoors.
+In 1979, he again won the NCAA Championship, this time both indoors and outdoors.
 He was also the US National Champion (27–2), and World Cup Champion (8.52 m).
 He repeated as U.S. national champion in 1980 and in 1989.
+He also won British AAA Championships title at the 1981 AAA Championships.

-He competed for the United States at the 1988 Summer Olympics held in Seoul, South Korea, where he won the bronze medal in the men's long jump competition.
-In addition to the 1976 Olympics, Myricks won the 1980 Olympic Trials (over a young Carl Lewis), the team that did not go to the Olympics due to the 1980 Summer Olympics boycott.
-As consolation, he received one of 461 Congressional Gold Medals created especially for the spurned athletes.
-He finished second to Lewis in the 1984 Olympic Trials.
+Myricks competed for the United States at the 1988 Summer Olympics held in Seoul, South Korea, where he won the bronze medal in the men's long jump competition.
+In addition to the 1976 Olympics, he won the 1980 Olympic Trials (over a young Carl Lewis), but the team did not get to go to the Olympics due to the multinational boycott.
+As consolation, he received one of 461 Congressional Gold Medals created specifically for the athletes.
+Myricks finished second to Lewis in the 1984 Olympic Trials.
 He finished fourth in the Olympics that year.